 Configure ulimit for PE services

 The various services in PE require up to one file handle per connected client.
-On most operating system configurations, the defaults will not be high enough for more than a couple hundred clients.
-To support more clients, you need to increate the number of allowed file handles.
+On most operating system configurations, the defaults are not adequate for more than a couple hundred clients.
+To support more clients, you need to increase the number of allowed file handles.

 The location and method for configuring ulimit depends on your agent’s platform.
 You might use systemd, upstart, or some other init system.